Challenges in Continued Development of Metal Oxide Surge Arresters

 Moreover, unlike the gapped silicon carbide arresters it replaced, MO technology has also allowed applications beyond traditional overvoltage protection at substations.
 These new applications have included multi-column UHV station arresters for systems above 1000 kV, HVDC arresters in converter stations (valve protection arresters being the most important), distribution and transmission line arresters (with or without a series gap) and arrester banks in flexible AC transmission systems for overvoltage protection of series capacitors in case of line faults.
 The most recent development sees MO arresters applied as indispensable energy absorbers in emerging HVDC circuit breakers.

 However, today’s less conventional applications require different approaches when specifying and verifying energy handling capability than only looking at line discharge, as was previously the case for station class arresters.
 Supported by work at Cigré, test standards have now been improved to cover all aspects of modern-day arrester applications, though more still has to be done.
-At the same time, IEC and IEEE arrester test standards are now being harmonized, ultimately resulting in a project for a dual logo standard on all types of line arresters – as prepared by a joint IEC and IEEE WG (Project IEC/IEEE 60099-11).
+At the same time, IEC and IEEE arrester test standards have been harmonized, resulting in a dual logo standard on all types of line arresters as prepared by a joint IEC and IEEE WG (Project IEC/IEEE 60099-11).

 One of the most interesting developments these days is that simulation tools have become very powerful.
 This has made it possible to optimize EHV and UHV arrester designs with respect to external grading system and thermal stability limit using non-linear, fully coupled electro-thermal simulations.
 This, in turn, has opened the door to designing UHV arresters with reduced need for full-scale laboratory testing, which is difficult at these voltage levels.
 The trend to avoid full scale testing is also supported by ‘smart’ approaches in the standards in regard to dielectric withstand tests.
 For example, based on sufficient experimental experience, the need for such tests can be avoided if certain minimum clearance requirements are fulfilled.
 Thus, UHV arresters can be developed and qualified without need for full-size 1000 kV test facilities.